I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 To sum it up: I cried all the way through this book.

-The Boy In The Box is a an excellent book, telling one of the most heartbreaking stories you will ever read.
+The Boy In The Box is an excellent book, telling one of the most heartbreaking stories you will ever read.
 It’s a book that should have never been written but had to be.
-And not only do I recommend you read it but I strongly encourage you to share the story with others.
-Hopefully one day soon, before another half century passes and any chance passes, someone, somewhere can name America’s Unknown Child.
+And not only do I recommend you read it, but I strongly encourage you to share the story with others.
+Hopefully, one day soon, before another half-century passes and any chance passes, someone, somewhere, can name America’s Unknown Child.

 2. Unsolved Disappearances in the Great Smoky Mountains by Juanitta Baldwin and Ester Grubb

-Next, readers are introduced to the “red haired boy” who was found frozen in snow in the Sugarlands community in 1915.
-He would remain in an unmarked grave for more than six decades until finally a family member stepped forward to claim him.
+Next, readers are introduced to the “red-haired boy” who was found frozen in the snow in the Sugarlands community in 1915.
+He would remain in an unmarked grave for more than six decades until, finally, a family member stepped forward to claim him.

-Then it’s on to the story of Abe Carroll Ramsey, the three year-old son of moonshiner.
+Then it’s on to the story of Abe Carroll Ramsey, the three-year-old son of a moonshiner.
 When the little boy disappeared from his own yard in March 1919, local townsfolk searched frantically for the lad to no avail.
 Three stories have been told about this disappearance.
-The truth is in there somewhere and it is shocking and heartbreaking.
+The truth is in there somewhere, and it is shocking and heartbreaking.